Project Finance 2024 Comparisons

 The conciliation and preventive settlement are preventive/pre-insolvency measures.
 They are used when a debtor faces difficulties likely to put it in default with regard to its due and payable obligations (debts).
 The purpose of these preventive procedures is to implement measures to avoid defaults and ensure that the debtor will overcome any economic and financial distress.

-The judicial receivership and liquidation procedures intervene when a debtor is in default and is no longer able to face its due and payable debt on time.
+The judicial receivership and liquidation procedures intervene when a debtor is in default and is no longer able to face its due and payable debts on time.
 These collective procedures will involve all lenders (secured and unsecured) and may result in a liquidation of the debtor assets if the judicial receivership does not allow the debtor to clean up its liabilities and ensure its survival.
 In the event the restructuring fails, the liquidation will be used for the disposal of the debtor’s assets and the settlement of the outstanding obligations (debts).

 The preventive measures (conciliation and preventive settlement) can be initiated either by the debtor or jointly by the debtor and one or many lenders.
 The judicial receivership proceeding can be initiated by a lender, regardless of the form of its debt ‒ provided that such debt in default is due and payable.